Meet Roton Point's Senior Staff

 Monique has a wide array of educational experience, with a B.A. in Elementary Education from Seton Hall University, an M.A. in Elementary Education from Sacred Heart University, and sixth year in Adaptive Technology and a Doctorate in Educational Leadership from Southern Connecticut State University.

 Monique has always known that she wanted to work with children, and has enjoyed seeing children grow over the years at Roton Point.
-In the offseason, Monique has been a second grade teacher in the Norwalk Public Schools since 2004.
+In the offseason, Monique has been a second grade teacher in the Norwalk Public Schools and currently teaches science at Rowayton Elementary School.